·

 Best time to visit Phuket

 Phuket’s climate is tropical: hot and humid.
-Temperatures don’t vary too much throughout the year however it is worth remembering that on the East coast the Monsoon season is between May and October, the opposite to the West coast of Thailand.
+Temperatures don’t vary too much throughout the year however it is worth remembering that the Monsoon season is between May and October.

 November to February are the most popular times for tourists to travel to Phuket, and it is best to avoid December and January, which is the peak of tourist season and prices for accommodation double and beaches become very crowded.